Cyanox62/pages/page.md

 Notice how although the base address changes across executions, the offset always remains the same.
 This makes the formula to calculate the location we need to write in any execution `base_address + offset`, as can be seen in the `mov` instructions above.

 Consequently, before we can do these writes, we need to dynamically get the base address of the `pkgsh.dll` module in memory.
 We can do this by traversing the Process Environment Block (PEB) within Windows.
-The PEB is a structure within the memory of a process that contains information about a running process, including the loaded modules and their respective base addresses.
+The PEB is a structure within the memory of a process that contains information about a running process, including all loaded modules and their respective base addresses.
 The PEB can always be accessed through the segment register `fs` at a static offset of `0x30` in a 32-bit process.
 We'll arbitrarily choose `eax` as our register to store this in.
 ```asm
 mov eax, dword ptr fs:[30]
 ```